ricomariani/CG-SQL-author/docs/user_guide/08_functions.md

 12. This is just like (11) except that the type of the right argument has been partially specified, it must have the indicated base type T2, such as `int`, `real`, etc.  If this form matches the replacement takes precedence over (11).
 The result of the replacement is type checked as usual.

 13. This is just like (12) except that the type and kind of the right argument has been specified, it must have the indicated base type T2 and the indicated kind.
 If this form matches the replacement takes precedence over (12).
 The result of the replacement is type checked as usual.

+14. This form allows you to create pipeline functions on cursor types.
+The replacement function will be declared with a dynamic cursor as the first argument.
+The result of the replacement is type checked as usual.

+15. This form allows you to create pipeline functions on the null literal.
+The replacement function will get null as its first argument and this can be accepted by any nullable type.
+This form is of limited use as it only is triggered by null literals and these are only likely to appear in a pipeline in the context of a macro.
+The result of the replacement is type checked as usual.

 In addition to "arrow" the identifiers "lshift", "rshift" and "concat" maybe used to similarly remap `<<`, `>>`, and `||` respectively.
 The same rules otherwise apply.
 Note that the fact that these operators have different binding strengths can be very useful in building fluent-style pipelines.